Handling the anxiety and stress caused by changes at work

 Don’t be intimidated by the fancy language

-If you’re going through change at work the chances are you’ve heard a few of these phrases.
+‘Change process’, ‘transformation’, ‘fit for purpose’, ‘organisational change’, ‘redundancy’, ‘posts at risk’, ‘restructuring’, ‘changes to roles and responsibilities’, ‘insourcing’, ‘outsourcing’, ‘organisational effectiveness’, ‘consultation’, ‘cost efficiency’ … If you’re going through change at work the chances are you’ve heard at least a few of these phrases.

-Don’t panic, take time to read all the information you’re given and seek advice from family, friends, and professionals.
+Don’t panic.
+Take time to read all the information you’re given and to seek advice from family, friends, and professionals.
 Make sure you understand exactly what is going to happen, how it will affect you and what your options are.

 Be positive about new opportunities that may open up

-Sometimes we get stuck in our comfort zone & having a nudge (or shove) like this can encourage us to think about other things we could do, learning new skills, taking on different responsibilities, working with different people.
+Sometimes we get stuck in our comfort zone and being nudged (or shoved) by change in the workplace can encourage us to think about other things we could do, whether that’s learning new skills, taking on different responsibilities, or working with different people.

-Try to take a positive approach, accept that things might be a bit bumpy in the short term but you’ll end up in a much better situation once it’s all worked through.
+Try to take a positive approach – accept that things might be a bit bumpy in the short term but have faith that you’ll end up in a much better situation once it’s all worked through.

 Look after yourself